bdjohnson529/bdjohnson529.github.io/_posts/2021-01-17-dash-in-flask.md

 Flask will route a post request at the URL `/test` to the function `test()`, which returns a value of `"Hello world"` to the user. tldr: The user will see `Hello world` on their screen.

 In a similar style,  Dash offers callback decorators for functions.
-A callback function which is passed as an argument to a parent function - when the parent function finishes executing, it calls the callback function.
+A callback function is a function which is passed as an argument to a parent function - when the parent function finishes executing, it calls the callback function.
 Using callbacks in Dash, you can update variables in response to user behavior.
 For example, if a user changes the value of a dropdown menu, you can set the figures on the page to refresh.

 ```python
 @app.callback(